 Opendoor Funding, Valuation & Revenue

-According to Crunchbase, Opendoor has raised a total of $1.5 billion in eight rounds of venture capital funding.
-The company was valued at $3.7 billion during its latest Series E round, which was announced in March 2019.
+According to Crunchbase, Opendoor has raised a total of $1.9 billion in nine rounds of venture capital funding.

 Some of Opendoor’s most prominent investors include the likes of Softbank, Andreessen Horowitz, General Atlantic, Google Ventures, and many other industry giants.